Diam's: Beginnings (1994–2002)

-After her separation from the Mafia Tres, Diam's will release her first album, Premier Mandat in 1999, but it was not a success, selling 9,000 copies.
+After her separation from Mafia Tres, Diam's released her first album, Premier Mandat in 1999, but it was not a success, selling just 9,000 copies.

-In 2001 the title Suzy broadcast on the compilation Original Bombattack on radio Générations 88.2.
-The song is picked up on the Internet.
-Suzy comes to the ears of Jamel Debbouze who becomes her friend and "guide".
-She then chained appearances in featuring, participation in radio shows.
-She finally prepares her second album, entitled Brut de femme and the record company EMI offers her a contract in April 2002.
-The project is abandoned following a restructuring of EMI while the two titles Pogo and 1980 are broadcast by a journalist on the Internet before their official release.
+In 2001 the song Suzy broadcast on the compilation Original Bombattack on radio Générations 88.2.
+The song was picked up on the Internet.
+Suzy came to the attention of Jamel Debbouze who became her friend and mentor.
+She then made many appearances and participations on radio shows.
+She finally prepared her second album, entitled Brut de femme and the record company EMI offers her a contract in April 2002.
+The project was abandoned following a restructuring of EMI while the two titles Pogo and 1980 were broadcast by a journalist on the Internet before their official release.

-Success (2003-2009)
+Success (2003–2009)

-She signs on the Hostile label after long negotiations.
-The tracks are reworked and finally integrated into his second album, Brut de femme.
+She signed on the Hostile label after long negotiations.
+The tracks were reworked and finally integrated into her second album, Brut de femme.
 Brut de femme quickly went gold and the single DJ was certified platinum.
 Diam's won a Victoire de la Musique for the best rap album of the year 2004.

 She took a stand against Marine Le Pen and her National Rally party (formerly the National Front), especially in the song "Marine", which was released on her DVD Ma Vie/Mon Live in 2004.
 She also stands against Nicolas Sarkozy, whom she called a demagogue and a fascist in La Boulette and Ma France à moi.

-In 2005, she cemented her importance as a songwriter with "Ma Philosophie"—a huge number one hit for Pop Idol star Amel Bent.
+In 2005, she cemented her importance as a songwriter with "Ma philosophie"—a huge number one hit for Pop Idol star Amel Bent.